-Then you will describe whether the lender is requiring any collateral to ensure repayment.
-In a mortgage agreement, for example, the collateral is the house itself.
-If the borrower defaults on repayment, then the lender gets to keep or sell the collateral.
+After that, you will indicate whether the lender requires any collateral to secure repayment.
+For example, with a mortgage agreement, the house is the collateral provided for the loan.
+In the event of a default by the borrower, the lender will be entitled to keep or sell the collateral.

 As with any contract, a promissory note contains terms and conditions associated with an agreement that has been established between two parties.
 It details the total amount of money or capital loaned, the interest rate charged, and the timeline for repayment.
 When all of these conditions are addressed in the details of the promissory note and it is executed correctly, the promissory note meets all the elements of a legally binding contract.